 Disruptive innovation is a term coined by Clayton M. Christensen, a Harvard Business School academic.
 It applies to any innovation that has the power to transform a particular product or solution or allow a totally novel product or solution to be created.

-Video streaming is a great example of disruptive innovation, allowing Netflix, Prime Video, HBO Go, etc. to be developed.
+Video streaming is a great example, allowing Netflix, Prime Video, HBO Go, etc. to be developed.

 Disruptive innovation can also be used to make existing products more accessible to a wider audience — the rise of Sony’s transistor radios, for example, which at a lower cost and smaller size opened up a market, leading to Walkmans, mp3 players, and eventually smartphone music apps!